basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 ## Quorum

-The write once path supports the `W`, `PW`, and `DW` configuraton values.
+The write path used by Write Once Buckets supports the `W`, `PW`, and `DW` configuration values.
 However, if `DW` is specified, then the value of `W` is taken to be the maximum of the `W` and `DW` values.
-For exmaple, for `n_val 3`, if `DW` is set to `all`, then `W` will be `3`.
+For example, for `n_val 3`, if `DW` is set to `all`, then `W` will be `3`.

-The write once path supports the `sloppy_quroum` property.
+This write additionally supports the `sloppy_quroum` property.
 If set to `false`, only primary nodes will be selected for calculation of write quorum nodes.

 ## Runtime

-The "write once" path circumvents the normal coordinated put code path, and instead sends write requests directly to all vnodes (or vnode proxies) in the effective preference list for the write operation.
+The Write Once path circumvents the normal coordinated PUT code path, and instead sends write requests directly to all vnodes (or vnode proxies) in the effective preference list for the write operation.

 In place of the `put_fsm` used in the normal path, we introduce a collection of new intermediate worker processes (implementing `gen_server` behavior).
-The role of these intermediate processes is to dispatch put requests to vnode(proxie)s in the preflist, and to aggregate replies.
+The role of these intermediate processes is to dispatch put requests to vnode(proxie)s in the preflist and to aggregate replies.
 Unlike the `put_fsm`, the write once workers are long-lived for the lifecyle of the `riak_kv` application.
-They are therefore stateful, and store request state in a state-local dictionary.
+They are therefore stateful and store request state in a state-local dictionary.

 The relationship between the `riak_client`, write once workers, and vnode proxies is illustrated in the following diagram: